Anglican church music: History

+Characteristics of the votive style, such as elaborate voice lines and melisma, began to be supplanted by more succinct continental traditions by the 1530s.
+Apart from a brief but strong revival in the 1550s with the reign of Queen Mary, the votive style died out due to its complexity, scale and devotional subject coming to odds with the ideals of the Edwardian and Elizabethan reformations.
+Nevertheless, the Tudor votive style had enduring influence in the Anglican church: choristers and lay clerks often face each other antiphonally, placed in the quire's Decani and Cantoris, just as they did in the late Plantagenet and early Tudor periods.

 In the early 1530s, the break with Rome under King Henry VIII set in motion the separation of the Church of England from the Roman Catholic Church and the Reformation in England.
 The Church of England's Latin liturgy was replaced with scripture and prayers in English; the Great Bible in English was authorised in 1539 and Thomas Cranmer introduced the Book of Common Prayer in 1549.
-These changes were reflected in church music, and works that had previously been sung in Latin began to be replaced with new music in English.
+These changes were reflected in church music, and votive works that had previously been sung in Latin began to be replaced with new Christocentric anthems in English.
 This gave rise to an era of great creativity during the Tudor period, in which composition of music for Anglican worship flourished.
-During the reign of Queen Elizabeth I, musicians of the Chapel Royal such as Thomas Tallis, Robert Parsons and William Byrd were called upon to demonstrate that the new Protestantism was no less splendid than the old Catholic religion.
-The defining characteristic of English polyphony was one-syllable-one-note, as opposed to continental polyphony, which was melismatic (multiple notes per syllable).
-Latin was only permitted in Oxford/Cambridge collegiate chapels where it could be understood by the congregation.
+Former late proponents of the votive style such as John Sheppard, Robert White and Thomas Tallis began composing in a more modern, imitative style of polyphony closer to that of the late period, such as in the Roman School.
+The defining characteristic of music in the reformed Church of England was one-syllable-one-note, according to the 1559 injunctions.
+However, a more elaborate piece was permitted at certain times of the day, allowing Chapel Royal composers to continue writing and performing polyphonic Latin motets, such as Tallis' O nata lux, alongside the simple English anthems.

 Following the events of the English Civil War and the execution of King Charles I, Puritan influences took hold in the Church of England.
 Anglican church music became simpler in style, and services typically focused on morning and evening prayer.
 During the Restoration period, musical practices of the Baroque era found their way into Anglican worship, and stringed or brass instruments sometimes accompanied choirs.
 In the late 17th century, the composer Henry Purcell, who served as organist of both the Chapel Royal and Westminster Abbey, wrote many choral anthems and service settings.
 During the Georgian era, the music of George Frideric Handel was highly significant, with his repertoire of anthems, canticles and hymns, although he never held a church post.